jamesgolick/statsd.scala/README.md

     >> socket.send({:action => "timing", :name => "MyController#action", :duration => "120"}.to_json, 0, "localhost", 8125)
     => 65

-There are currently 4 actions:
+There are currently 3 kinds of metrics:

-# Counters
+## Counters

-increment messages look like this:
+Increment messages look like this:

     {:action => "inc", :delta => "someIntValue", :name => "name of metric here"}

-decrement messages look like this:
+Decrement messages look like this:

     {:action => "dec", :delta => "someIntValue", :name => "name of metric here"}

+A counter will only flush a "count" metric to ganglia.

-# Timers
+## Timers

-messages look like this:
+Messages look like this:

     {:action => "timing", :duration => "valueInMs", :name => "name of metric here"}

+Timers will flush a "count" metric to ganglia, as well as statistics about the timings (min, max, mean, median, stddev, 95%, 99% 99.9%)

-# LoadMeters
+## LoadMeters

-messages look like this:
+Messages look like this:

     {:action => "mark", :count => "someIntValue", :name => "name of metric here"}

+Load meters will flush, one, five, and fifteen minute weighted meters (like `top`).

+# Dependencies

+* the Coda Hale stack
+  * codahale/jerkson
+  * codahale/metrics
+  * codahale/logula
+* netty
+* jmxetric (because who the hell wants to implement the gmetric protocol?)

+# Copyright

+Copyright (c) 2011 James Golick, BitLove Inc.